MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/continuous-data-export.md

 To create a continuous export job with a query that references a table with [Row Level Security policy](../../management/rowlevelsecuritypolicy.md), you must:

 * Provide a managed identity as part of the continuous export configuration.
+For more information, see [Use a managed identity to run a continuous export job](continuous-export-with-managed-identity.md).
 * Use [impersonation](../../api/connection-strings/storage-authentication-methods.md#impersonation) authentication for the external table to which the data is exported.

 ## Limitations